Short-haired bumblebee reintroduction

 - 2011: Natural England and the project partners agreed to change the reintroduction source location from New Zealand to a European source.
 Sweden was chosen as it supports the most robust population and has a broadly similar climate to the UK.

 - May 2011: An initial visit to Sweden found suitable source locations.
-A sample of bees were collected and have been checked for diseases at Royal Holloway, University of London.
+A sample of bees were collected and were checked for diseases at Royal Holloway, University of London.

 - Spring 2012: With the co-operation of the Swedish authorities, 89 queen bees were collected from southern Sweden and put into quarantine at Royal Holloway, University of London for 2 weeks.
 At the end of May, 51 of the healthiest queens were released at RSPB's Dungeness reserve.